laminlabs/lamin-docs/docs/access.md

 Based on an identity provider (Google, GitHub, SSO, OIDC) and a role-based permission system, LaminDB users automatically receive:

 - **Storage access** with federated access tokens for data on AWS.
 These tokens are short-lived and thereby minimize attack surface.
-(This will soon be replaced by endpoints proxying S3).
 - **Database access** with a database connection string associated with a JWT token applying user permissions through Postgres row-level security (RLS).

 ## Low-level access management